Madek/madek_api-docs_source/source/resources/meta-data.md

 | array of strings, each representing a Meta-Key ID | no         |
 {: .table.table-striped}

-The returned collection will only include those MetaData wich MetaKeys are provided.
+The returned collection will only include those MetaData which MetaKeys are provided.
 If his parameter is not given all MetaData are returned.